 Spans three mountains and includes 58 trails and 10 lifts.
 Programs for kids include The Explorers (ski only) for ages 4-6 and Mountaineers (snowboarding and skiing) for ages 7-12.
 Snow tubing for those 42 inches and taller on Friday evenings and weekends.
 Mini Park for those shorter than 42 inches.
 Day care available for children ages 6 months to 6 years on weekends (Friday-Sunday) and during school holidays.
-Several bus services offer round-trip transportation from the New York metro area to Hunter; see website for details.
+Several bus services offer round-trip transportation from the New York metro area; see website for details.

 Mount Peter Ski & Ride

 40 Ski Lane, Warwick

-About a dozen trails, from beginner to black diamond, and a terrain park.
-Offers free beginner lessons on weekends and holidays with the purchase of a lift ticket (for ages 5 and up).
-There’s also a Tiny Tots program for children who are potty trained and up to 4 years old, which includes a lesson, equipment rental, lift ticket, and hot chocolate.
+Has about a dozen trails, from beginner to black diamond, and a terrain park.
+Offers free beginner lessons on weekends and holidays with the purchase of a lift ticket (for ages 5 and older).
+There’s also a Tiny Tots program for children up to 4 years old (must be potty trained), which includes a lesson, equipment rental, lift ticket, and hot chocolate.
 Intermediate ski program for kids ages 6-18 available on weekends.

 469 Plattekill Mountain Road, Roxbury

-38 trails and a terrain park.
-Childcare on weekends for children ages 6 months and older; group ski lessons for kids as young as 4.
+Features 38 trails and a terrain park.
+Childcare on weekends and holidays for children ages 6 months and older; group ski lessons for kids as young as 4.
 Lift-serviced snow tubing on weekends and holidays; children must be at least 3 feet tall.
 Kids younger than 7 ski free.
-Lift tickets are reduced to $15 from Jan.
-30 – Feb.
-1, and the first 100 skiers/riders get a $15 lift ticket on the following dates: Jan.
-4 and March 1.
-Round-trip bus service available from New York metro area locations via Adirondack Trailways.
+Lift tickets are reduced to $20 from Jan.
+29-31, and the first 50 skiers/riders get a $15 lift ticket on the following dates: Jan.
+4, Jan.
+10, Feb.
+7, March 7.
+Round-trip bus service available from New York metro area locations via Adirondack Trailways (trailwaysny.com).

 Rocking Horse Ranch